 Agua Blanca Commune (Manabí Province)

-Located about 9 miles (15 km) north of the coastal town of Puerto Lopez, in Ecuador’s Manabi Province, the Aguablanca commune is an archaeological site embedded in a beautiful natural setting.
+Located about 9 miles (15 km) north of the coastal town of Puerto Lopez, in Ecuador’s Manabi Province, the Agua Blanca commune is an archaeological site embedded in a stunning natural setting.

 Also found here is a lake that is high in sulfur, which is another attraction for those who visit the commune.
-The concentrations of sulfur that emanate from an underground volcanic formation into a natural lagoon are said to give those waters certain healing properties.
+These sulfur concentrations that flow from an underground volcanic formation into a natural lagoon are said to give these waters certain healing properties.

 Pumapungo Complex (City of Cuenca)

-If you visit the Pumapungo Complex, you can stay in the beautiful city of Cuenca, built with features similar to those of the city of Cuenca, Spain.
+If you visit the Pumapungo Complex, you can stay in the beautiful city of Cuenca, built with features similar to those of its namesake city of Cuenca, Spain.